8 BEAUTIFUL AUSTRALIAN HONEYMOON IDEAS

 Our Favourite Whitsunday Island Resorts

 - Qualia Resort – individual pavilions, with private infinity-edge plunge pools on Hamilton Island

 - Coral Sea Resort Hotel – located at Airlie Beach Marina – perfect for exploring the islands

 - InterContinental Hayman Island Resort – suites and private villas located on a 400-hectare private island

-The Cradle Mountain and Bay of Fires areas are perfect for active honeymoons.
+The Cradle Mountain and Bay of Fires areas are perfect for newly married adventurers.
 Cradle Mountain is in the Lake St Clair National Park in Tasmania.
 It’s popular with honeymooners for its beauty, and because there are only a few luxury hotels on the mountain.
 This means you can enjoy the natural surroundings in relative peace and quiet.